 - Status: Endangered

 - Known as: Asian Elephant, Asiatic Elephant.

 - Estimated numbers left in the wild: Approximately 40,000 to 50,000 individuals.

-Smaller than the African elephant, the Asian elephant weighs from 2 to 5 tonnes and stands between 2 and 3 meters tall.
+Smaller than the African elephant, this species of an elephant weighs from 2 to 5 tonnes and stands between 2 and 3 meters tall.
 They can live for up to six decades in the wild, protected from most predators except man by their bulk, thick hide, and formidable tusks.

 Their sensitive yet muscular trunks give them an excellent tool for manipulating their environment, while their large ears help keep them cool in tropical heat despite their size.

-Brilliant and social herd animals, Asian elephants use their trunks to gather food to spray water on themselves in the heat to social interaction.
+Brilliant and social herd animals, the elephants use their trunks to gather food to spray water on themselves in the heat to social interaction.